 Three teams-Alabama, Auburn and Tennessee are scheduled three times also, while Georgia and Vanderbilt will appear twice.
-Florida, LSU, Ole Miss and Mississippi State will
+Florida, LSU, Ole Miss and Mississippi State will appear only once.

 The 10-week series over a regional network again will be produced by TVS Television of New York.
 All games will be played on Saturday afternoons.